briankabiro/briankabiro.github.io/_posts/2019-04-1-currencies.md

 ---
 title: Currencies and Millionaires
+layout: article
 tags:
 ---

-> “Shoot for the stars and if you fall down you’ll land on the clouds” - Kanye West
+> Reach for the stars, so if you fall, you land on a cloud. - Kanye West

 Becoming a millionaire is a benchmark that is appealing and a goal that many want to reach financially.
 It is a good thing but in countries with weaker currencies, this definition needs to be redefined.